7 Vital Things To Know Before Buying An Authentic Eames Chair

 6. Consider the weight capacity.

 The weight capacity of a Herman Miller Eames chair is 250 lbs, which is low compared to modern design standards.
-Consider that this capacity includes your body weight, the force of sitting down, and anything you may be holding in your hands or lap.
+Consider that this capacity includes your body weight, the force of sitting down, and anything you may be holding in your hands or on your lap.

-Investing in a replica may be better if you are worried about the weight capacity but still love this chair.
+Investing in a replica may be better if you are worried about the weight capacity, but still love this chair.
 Most replicas have a minimum weight capacity of 300 lb, and many are even higher.

 An Eames chair replica will give you peace of mind, knowing that you aren’t putting as much stress on the joints as they are made for more weight.